 - After the 20 minutes rest (aka. autolyse), add salt, and mix medium speed for 4-6 minutes.

 - Stop the machine, scrape down the sides.

-- Divide dough into 4 equal pieces (roughly 245g each).
+- Cover with plastic and rest dough for 20-30 minutes, then divide dough into 4 equal pieces (roughly 245g each).

-- Shape them into rounds, lightly coat them in oil, wrap and refrigerate overnight until use.
+- Shape them into rounds, lightly spray them with water, wrap and refrigerate overnight.